Diethood » Recipes » Dinner Recipes » Seafood » San Francisco Cioppino (Fisherman’s Stew)

 4. Add the Shrimp and Cod.
 To the simmering soup, add the diced cod; simmer for 3 minutes.
 Add the shrimp and cook for 2 to 3 minutes, or until just cooked through.
 Stir occasionally.

 5. Finish the Dish.
-As always, taste for salt and pepper, and adjusting accordingly.
-Remove and discard the bay leaf, as well as any clams or mussels that didn’t open.
-Ladle Cioppino into bowls and garnish each one with parsley and red pepper flakes (if desired).
-Serve with lemons.
+Taste for salt and pepper, and adjust accordingly.
+Remove and discard the bay leaf and any clams or mussels that didn’t open.
+Ladle the stew into bowls, add lemon juice, and garnish with parsley and red pepper flakes if desired.

 wide overhead close up photo of cioppino in a dutch oven